Suggest a Songfact / Artistfact

-This wasn't an anti-war song, but it went over well with the Hippie crowd because it stuck up for guys with long hair when Cher sang, "Let them say your hair's too long, I don't care, with you I can't go wrong."
+This isn't an anti-war song, but it went over well with the hippie crowd because it stuck up for guys with long hair when Cher sang, "Let them say your hair's too long, I don't care, with you I can't go wrong."

 In 1985, UB40 covered this with Chrissie Hynde doing the female vocals.
 Their version hit #1 in the UK and #28 in the US.
 Sonny & Cher's original version was the first record UB40's Ali Campbell ever owned.

-In 1994 Cher re-recorded this with cartoon characters Beavis and Butthead.
-This version hit #35 in the UK. (thanks, Edward Pearce - Ashford, Kent, England, for all above)
+In 1994 Cher re-recorded this with the cartoon characters Beavis and Butt-Head.
+This version hit #35 in the UK.

 Bob Dylan's use of the word "Babe" in his 1964 song "It Ain't Me Babe